Tierran/Ironclaw2E-FoundryVTT-System/README.md

 <details>
 <summary>List of effect configuration fields</summary>

  - **Bonus Sources**: List of special additions on the bonus.
-"Armor" adds the worn armors with the bonus, "Shield" add the equipped shield, "Guard" adds the guard bonus if the actor is Guarding, and "Guard-always" adds the guard bonus whether or not the actor is Guarding.
+"Armor" adds the worn armors with the bonus, "Shield" adds the equipped shield, "Guard" adds the guard bonus if the actor is Guarding, and "Guard-always" adds the guard bonus whether or not the actor is Guarding.
  - **Bonus Stats**: List of stats (traits and/or skills) to add with the bonus as pre-checked.
 If empty, the bonus uses its gift's stats.
  - **Bonus Dice**: Dice to add with the bonus as an extra field.
 If empty, the bonus uses its gift's dice.
  - **Replaces the Base Guarding Bonus**: Whether the bonus to Guarding replaces or adds to the Guarding dice.